Thanksgiving Recipes to Cook with Kids

 Apple Pie Stuffed Biscuits

 These are WAY better than pie and so much easier too (thanks to store bought biscuit dough)!
 Flaky dough with a crunchy cinnamon top filled with sweet caramelized apples.
 Only a handful of ingredients and so easy for kids to help make.
-The full recipe is on my Instagram page, so you can watch the video of me making them there too.
+Great to bake up for a special breakfast treat or serve with vanilla ice cream for a Thanksgiving or holiday dessert.

 Own-Bowl Pumpkin Cupcakes with Easy Cream Cheese Frosting